AashishTangnami/portfolio-v1/academic-project/README.md

-These projects were done for the learning purpose.
+- These Academic-projects are done for the learning purpose.
-These project does not provide accurate results and the implementations.
+- Some implementation of the projects may not be accurate.
+- Technology used to do these projects were: Python, Jupyter Notebook, R, and ML models.